 - Is it a mistake a native speaker shouldn’t make (grammatical incoherence, words used in the wrong context)?

-- Is this email a template, which should have been crafted and copy-edited?
+- Is this email a template which should have been crafted and copy-edited?

 - Is it consistent with previous messages I’ve received from this person?

-If you’re in any doubt, look for other clues that we’ve listed here or contact the sender using another line of communication, whether that’s in person, by phone, via their website, an alternative email address or through an instant message client.
+If you’re in any doubt, look for other clues that we’ve listed here or contact the sender using another line of communication, whether in person, by phone, via their website, an alternative email address or through an instant message client.

-4. It includes infected attachments or suspicious links
+4. It includes suspicious attachments or links

 Phishing emails come in many forms.
 We’ve focused on emails in this article, but you might also get scam text messages, phone calls or social media posts.

 But no matter how phishing emails are delivered, they all contain a payload.
-This will either be an infected attachment that you’re asked to download or a link to a bogus website.
+This will either be an infected attachment you’re asked to download or a link to a bogus website.